bradodd/SRTE-Lab/task4/task4.md

 ```
 By enabling TI-LFA on a link, the adjacency-SIDs of that link are also protected.
 Only the protected adjacency-SID is protected; the non-protected or non-FRR adjacency-SIDs stays unprotected.
 The backup path for an adjacency-SID steers the traffic to the remote end of the link.

-7. Remove the TI-LFA config from xrvr-1
+7. Enable TI-LFA on xrvr2-6

+Devices xrvr-1 and xrvr-4 should have the following configuration
 ```
 router isis 1
 interface GigabitEthernet0/0/0/0